FlorianRakos/IoT-NotCapricorns/Gift/README.md

 # Portfolio of Gift (example!)
 My portfolio .

-Good Sir i hope you doing good please when you do not find what you looking for look between Reserch records and Lab records.
+Goodday  Sir i hope you doing good please when you do not find what you looking for search  in between Reserch record,Lab records and Teamtwo folder

 ## First day
 - [Research records](/Gift/Lecture/lecture01/README.MD)